INaCloud/docker-compose-docker-compose-nested/README.md

     - expose ports
     - issue runtime commands (eg. 'start')

 *__Note__: You can specify the project name in the docker-compose command.
-Default is the name of the folder containing the docker-compose.yml file.*
+Default is the name of the folder containing the docker-compose.yml file.
+This will not work with a docker-compose file in which a network has been defined (eg. docker-compose.network.yml).*

 *__Note__: All docker-compose actions are executed relative to the path location of the docker-compose.yml file or its specific build context value.*